 March 2012 in northernmost Golan region in Israel.
 Never been along this trail before.
 Lush vegetation on either side of the trail and a good number of Israeli butterflies nectaring on very healthy looking wildflowers.
 There had been ample rain during the winter that recently ended, and this luxurious habitat was the payoff for ample precipitation just weeks before.

 We had looked forward to our 2nd chairlift ride to the top of Mt.
-Hermon…but no, it was covered with a blanket of snow.
+Hermon, but it was covered with a blanket of snow.
 (We’ve booked for May-June).

 So here we were not far from the base of that mountain, shooting exposure after exposure of familiar and not seen before butterflies and wildflowers.